mark-christiansen/kafka-data-governance/README.md

 rules:
   - record: "com.mycompany.kafka.model.Customer"
     field: "creditCardNumber"
-    type: "pattern-matching"
+    type: "pattern-match"
     regex: "^4[0-9]{12}(?:[0-9]{3})?$"
   - record: "com.mycompany.kafka.model.Customer"
     field: "firstName"
-    type: "pattern-matching"
+    type: "pattern-match"
     regex: "^M.*$"
+  - record: "com.mycompany.kafka.model.Customer"
+    field: "lastName"
+    type: "proper-name-match"
 ```
 Underneath the `rules` property is a list of rules which contain the following properties:
 * `record`: The full Avro record name ("<record-namespace>.<record-name>")
 * `field`: The Avro field name which can be nested (ex: `address.addressLine1` is the field `address`'s field `addressLine1`)
-* `type`: The type of rule (only `pattern-matching` is currently supported)
+* `type`: The type of rule (only `pattern-match` and `proper-name-match` is currently supported)

+### Pattern Match Rule

-The `pattern-matching` rule also contains a `regex` property that is a regular expression that matches values that
+The `pattern-match` rule also contains a `regex` property that is a regular expression that matches values that
 "violate" the rule.
 For instance, if first names that start with the letter `M` are rule violations you would set the
 property `regex` as `^M.*$`.

-### Rule Requirements

-The rules can only be applied to certain Avro record field types.
+The `pattern-match` rule can only be applied to certain Avro record field types.
 The field can be the following
 [Avro Primitive Types](https://avro.apache.org/docs/1.11.1/specification/#primitive-types):

 * `string`